Waterville, Texas

 Waterville was a ghost town in Wharton County in the U.S. state of Texas.
-The former settlement was located along Water Hole Creek not far from the site of Preston, another ghost town.
-During the American Civil War, the town provided soldiers to the Confederate States Army as well as a Home Guard unit.
+The former settlement was located along Water Hole Creek, near the site of Preston, another ghost town.
+During the Civil War, the town provided soldiers to the Confederate States Army as well as a Home Guard unit.
 Waterville had a post office intermittently between 1859 and 1880.
-Local residents attempted to restart postal service in 1883 but it was permanently stopped the following year.
+Local residents attempted to restart postal service in 1883, but it was permanently stopped the following year.

 History

 The settlement of Waterville sprang up along Water Hole Creek near a place called Will's Water Hole.
-In January 1859 a post office was set up in the community.
-Waterville was near Preston in southeast Wharton County.
+In January 1859, a post office was set up in the community.
+Waterville was near Preston in southeastern Wharton County.
 The town was situated along a major trail from Matagorda on the Gulf of Mexico and San Felipe on the Brazos River.

-In the Civil War, Waterville raised a company of soldiers for the Confederate Army called the "Rough and Ready Mounted Rifles" under Captain C. F. Whittington.
-In 1861 there were 27 men enrolled but the number expanded to 39 the following year.
-In 1862 the town was the headquarters for Colonel Reuben R. Brown's 33rd Texas Cavalry Regiment.
-Waterville's Home Guard unit numbered 49 men in 1862 but 18 of the men had no firearms.
+During the Civil War, Waterville raised a company of soldiers for the Confederate Army called the "Rough and Ready Mounted Rifles" under Captain C. F. Whittington.
+In 1861, there were 27 men enrolled, but the number expanded to 39 the following year.
+In 1862, the town was the headquarters for Colonel Reuben R. Brown's 33rd Texas Cavalry Regiment.
+Waterville's Home Guard unit numbered 49 men in 1862, but 18 of the men had no firearms.
 The available weapons were a motley collection of nine rifles, 12 shotguns and five pistols.
-Postal service was discontinued in 1867, restarted in 1872 and stopped again in 1880.
-In 1883 a new application was submitted for postal service.
-Evidently there were too few residents because in August 1884 postal service was stopped and never revived.
+Postal service was discontinued in 1867, resumed in 1872 and stopped again in 1880.
+In 1883, a new application was submitted for postal service.
+Evidently there were too few residents, because in August 1884 postal service was stopped and never revived.